DeJuan Jones: Columbus Crew

 On July 31, 2024, Jones was traded to the Columbus Crew, in exchange for Will Sands plus $600,000 in General Allocation Money.
 He scored his first goal for the club just 20 seconds after being substituted in during his debut, in a Leagues Cup match against Sporting Kansas City.

 San Jose Earthquakes

 On April 22, 2025, Jones was traded to the San Jose Earthquakes, in exchange for $425,000 in General Allocation Money, and one International Roster Slot.

 International career

 Jones made his debut for the U.S. Men's National Team against Serbia, subbing on in a January camp international friendly on January 25.
 He made his first start against Colombia later during that same friendly camp.
 Jones was named to both the preliminary and final roster for the 2023 CONCACAF Gold Cup.
 Jones then started twice in group stage matches, which included notching his first ever assist at the international level against Trinidad and Tobago, assisting Jesus Ferreira on the opener.
 Jones then assisted Brandon Vazquez for the opening goal of the quarter-final match up versus Canada, a game the US would go on to win in penalties.

+Style of play

+An attacking fullback who is adept with either foot, Jones has been lauded for his speed, work-rate, and off-ball runs.